Find out how to request a water meter and about associated conditions, costs and installation requirements.

 How much will it cost?

 Please refer to our Fees & charges section for the service sizes and associated costs.
-For new water services and for upgrades to existing services, infrastructure contributions may apply.
+For new water services and upgrades to existing water services, infrastructure contributions may also apply.

 Fees & charges

 You can submit a request for a quote by either filling in our building fees estimate request form, or by lodging a 'Quote request' in BuilderNet.

 Please allow 10 working days from the date we receive your payment for your meter to be installed.
 Please note, you be required to pay water use changes once a meter has been installed.

 If you need to put your water meter request on hold, please contact us on email@example.com or call 13 13 95.

 Conditions and requirements for installing a water meter

 We will install the meter 100–150mm above ground level.
 You must maintain a clear space of at least 300mm on each side and 1200mm above the meter.
 Please ensure there is sufficient room to accommodate the meter and its fittings adjacent to the water main and allow for meter reading and maintenance.